-The Institute of Medicine recommends that a librarians or information specialist be involved in the systematic review process.
+The Institute of Medicine recommends that a librarian or information specialist be involved in the systematic review process.
 In fact, a study shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search (see Rethlefsen et al 2015).

 Librarians at Cornell University Library can help you: